-As a rural rail junction, the crossing at Dalhart was a perfect spot for an interlocker.
-Without one, all trains were forced to stop at the crossing in a town that would otherwise be bypassed by most trains.
-Since the Railroad Commission of Texas (RCT) rules governing interlockers took effect about the time the crossing was being established, plans for the control tower were able to incorporate those rules.
-The result was that Tower 4 at Dalhart was one of the earliest authorized interlockers in the state, authorized for operation with a 28-function mechanical interlocking plant on November 28, 1902.
+Tower 4 at Dalhart was one of the first railroad towers in the state, authorized for operation with a 28-function mechanical interlocking plant on November 28, 1902.
 The railroads crossed in an "X" pattern just north of what became the Dalhart central business district.
 Tower 4 was originally located on the north side of the X, less than a mile from both depots.
 The proximity of the crossing diamond to downtown Dalhart created a major traffic congestion and safety problem.
 The main street through downtown, Denrock Ave., crossed both lines very close to the diamond; waiting trains blocked this and other grade crossings.
 In 1939, the Texas Highway Department and the City of Dalhart began a major grade separation construction project that would tunnel Denrock Ave. underneath the rail crossing and also create a tunnel for US Highway 87 along the alignment for Pine Street.
 The widening of Denrock Ave. through the tunnel required Tower 4 to be relocated to the east side of the crossing.
 A series of temporary modifications to the interlocker was approved by the Railroad Commission of Texas to facilitate continuous operations during the various phases of construction.
 Today, the FW&D line is a main route of BNSF while Union Pacific operates the former Rock Island "Golden State Route".

 Modern Photo of Interlocker 4